Bad Breath (Halitosis)

 Treatment depends mainly on the cause of the condition.

-Your dentist will often treat the cause of the problem if your bad breath is from poor oral health care.
+Your dentist will often treat the cause of the problem if your bad breath is from poor oral healthcare.

-our dentist or periodontist may tell you to use an antimicrobial mouth rinse.
+Your dentist or periodontist may tell you to use an antimicrobial mouth rinse.
 You may also be told to brush your tongue gently each time you brush your teeth.
 This will help remove odor-causing bacteria.

 Finding and treating an existing health condition may get rid of the bad breath.